Who We Are

 Justice for Children and Youth advocates for law and policy reform and as well, monitors and responds to current developments and proposed changes to the laws which affect children.
 A wide range of publications and legal materials are maintained for public use.

 Justice for Children and Youth strives to protect and advance the legal rights and dignity of children and youth in Canada.
-Voice and empowerment are important tenets of the mission.
-By providing children and youth with the tools and context which allows them to speak for themselves as individual rights holders in our society is the most effective way to preserve their rights.

 Justice for Children and Youth seeks to increase our impact on the rights and dignity of children and youth by providing a deeper offering of sustainable community development, public legal education and direct legal services.